Does Rehab Work? What the Evidence Shows

 Does Rehab Work?

-• Improved employability (ie: number of days working or in school)
+• Improved employability (for example: more days working or in school)

 • Improved interpersonal relationships